samchrisinger/shanti_kmaps_typeahead/README.md

  * `domain`: By default `places`, otherwise `subjects`.
  * `root_kmapid`: If you wish to restrict your search to only retrieve terms under a certain node in the KMaps subjects or places tree, then specify the numeric id of that node.
     Exclude the domain prefix (so `6403`, not `subjects-6403`).
- * `autocomplete_field`: You shouldn't need to change this; it is set by default to `name_autocomplete`.
+ * `autocomplete_field`: By default `name_autocomplete`, you shouldn't need to change this.
- * `min_chars`: The number of characters
+ * `min_chars`: The number of characters the user has to type before a search is launched.
  * `max_terms`: The number of terms to return per page of results, by default `150`.
 A high value for `max_terms` may negatively impact the performance of the plugin.
  * `fields`: To request additional document fields when querying Solr, add a comma separated list of fields here.
 By default, the following fields are returned:
    `id, header, ancestors, ancestor_id_path` and either `ancestor_ids_default` (for subjects) or `ancestor_ids_pol.admin.hier` (for places).
- * `filters`: Here you can add a string that will be added to all searches as a filter query.
+ * `filters`: This string will be added to all searches as a filter query.
 For example, `ancestor_ids_default:20` or `ancestor_ids_default:6403 AND -ancestor_ids_default:20`.
- * `selected`: By calling the method `trackSelected`, you can have the plugin keep track of which terms have already been selected.
+ * `selected`: By calling the plugin's `trackSelected` method, you can have the plugin keep track of which terms have already been selected.
 The default behavior of the plugin sets `selected` to `omit`, which hides already selected terms.
-Alternatively, you can set `selected` to `class`, which will assign the CSS class `kmaps-tt-selected` to the already selected term.
+Alternatively, you can set `selected` to `class`, which gives the CSS class `kmaps-tt-selected` to the already selected term.

 ## Two Types of Widgets